garethky/klipper-voron2.4-config/klipper_config/heatsoak.readme.md

 * `RATE` - This is the rate of temperature change that you would like the sensor to be below at the end of the heat soak, expressed in degrees C per minute.
 Default: 0.3
 * `TEMP_SMOOTH` - Number of seconds of smoothing to apply to the soaker temperature.
 The reading from the `SOAKER` is smoothed using this value.
 Default: 4
 * `RATE_SMOOTH` - Number of seconds of smoothing to apply to the soaker rate of temperature change.
 This usually needs to be quite a bit large than `TEMP_SMOOTH`.
 Default: 20
-* `TIMEOUT` - The number of minutes before the heat soaking command times out.
+* `TIMEOUT` - The number of minutes before the soaking phase times out.
 Default: 30
 * `CANCEL` - The macro to run when the heat soak times out or is canceled with `CANCEL_HEAT_SOAK`.
 Usually you would set this to your `CANCEL_PRINT` macro if running a print.
 Default: None
 * `COMPLETE` - A macro to call when the heat soak completes successfully.
 Useful for notifications.
 It is strongly recommended that you do not move the toolhead in this macro without reading [this warning](#be-careful-with-COMPLETE).
 Default: None
 * `HEATING_REPORT_INTERVAL` - The heater temperature will be logged to the console at this interval in seconds.
 Default: 2